LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

    Entity::Functor(...) :-
        ...

-See the User Manual section on the ``multifile/1`` predicate directive for more information.
+See the :ref:`section <predicates_multifile>` on the ``multifile/1``
+predicate directive for more information.
 An alternative solution is to simply keep the clauses for the multifile predicates as plain Prolog code and define, if necessary, a parametric object to encapsulate all predicates working with the multifile predicate clauses.
 For example, assume the following ``multifile/1`` directive:

 ::